How securely do they store user passwords & how good are they at letting us know?

 No, it's not.
 While plaintextoffenders.com lists sites that email you your password after you've forgotten it or after signing in, my goal is to document how sites store user passwords and how good they are at letting them know.
 I want to highlight companies doing great job too, not just the crappy ones.
 But I love Plain Text Offenders nonetheless.
 And I mean the site.

 If you forget your password, and the site emails the original one back to you, then it most probably is storing them in plaintext.
 It could be storing them encrypted too, but seems it's a less frequent option than a plaintext storage.
-So I'll go with the worst-case scenario, and rate the site with grade F, which is used for rating plaintext storage, not grade E, used for encrypted password storage.
-Companies have an urge to correct me when the rating is wrong, so it's also motivational for them in it's own special way.
+Both encrypted and plaintext storage are rated F. Companies have an urge to correct me when the rating is wrong, so it's also motivational for them in it's own special way.

 You can also use my PHP hash "collisions" technique exploiting the fact that in PHP,